About staying in Mallorca

 Palma de Mallorca accommodation

 Palma is the capital city of Mallorca, a superb choice for those looking for something more than just a beach holiday.
-With beautiful architecture, a quirky medieval city centre, golden sandy beaches, an enormous harbour, fabulous art galleries, good shopping, excellent restaurants and very cool nightlife, as a city break destination it more than rivals other European cities.
+With beautiful historic architecture, golden sandy beaches, an enormous harbour, fabulous museums and art galleries, good shopping, excellent restaurants and very cool nightlife, as a city break destination it more than rivals other European cities.
 There are regular low-cost flights with various airlines to its airport, so there is no excuse not to visit Palma for a weekend or longer.

-Larger luxury hotels are located on the outskirts.
-They cater well for conferences and have more in terms of facilities, including swimming pools and spas, and are well connected with the centre with frequent buses (especially in the summer) as well as convenient taxi services.
-Alternatively, rental apartments throughout Palma are becoming a popular cost effective option.
+Larger hotels can be found within the city centre but more commonly on the outskirts.
+This type of accommodation caters well for conferences and have more in terms of facilities, including swimming pools and spas.
+These hotels are well connected with the centre with convenient taxi services and bus routes.

-To the west of Palma, you will find Cala Major (where the Spanish royal family have their summer palace of Marivent) and Illetes, which are famous for their idyllic beaches and offer a healthy combination of beachside hotels.
-This stretch of coastline is becoming more and more sought after amongst all age groups, which is demonstrated in the number of restaurants and touristy shops opening each year.
-Alternatively, Portixol, a charming fishing village with a more bohemian feel, possesses traditional chalet houses and a couple of small hotels.
+To the west of Palma, you will find Cala Major (where the Spanish royal family have their summer palace of Marivent) and Illetes, which are famous for their beaches and offer a healthy combination of beachside hotels and apartment rentals.
+This stretch of coastline is becoming more and more sought after amongst all age groups, which is demonstrated in the number of restaurants and tourist-oriented shops opening each year.

 Playa de Palma - Holiday beach resorts

 A common mistake is confusing staying in Palma with staying in Playa de Palma.
-The latter, otherwise known as S'Arenal, is a lively purpose-built resort around 10 kilometres to the east of the capital, full of holiday hotels catering for the tourists.
-This stretch of beach draws in many different types of age groups and nationalities but is a German dominated resort.
+The latter, otherwise known as S'Arenal, is a lively purpose-built resort around 10 kilometres to the east of the capital.
+Full of holiday hotels catering for the tourists, this stretch of beach draws in many different types of age groups, from families to groups of youngsters thanks to its budget-friendly prices.
+In recent years, it has become very popular with Germans.

 Also see: Palma de Mallorca City Guide